During these difficult and uncertain times, psychotherapy and mental health services are more important and more in-demand than ever.

 According to the Final Rule which amends the direct supervision requirement under the incident-to billing regulation to allow behavioral health services to be furnished under the general (instead of direct) supervision of a physician or NPP when these services or supplies are provided by auxiliary personnel (such as such licensed professional counselors (LPCs) and licensed marriage and family therapists (LMFTs)) incident to the services of a physician or NPP.

-The physician professional in the medical documentation must clearly note the incident-to guidelines when work is performed by a non-physician provider.
+The physician professional in the medical documentation must clearly note the incident-to guidelines when a non-physician provider performs work.
 The following information must be included:

 Modifiers Used in Psychotherapy Medical Billing